DCisHurt/BypassModule/README.md

 # Effect Pedal Bypass Module
 This is the firmware for the effect pedal bypass module.<br>
-All development is done in ST official tools.
+The whole project was done using official ST tools.

 # Requirement
 GNU-make<br>